oddstream/aoc/README.md

 4. Avoid regular expressions, especially in Go.
 Like someone said: "if you solve a problem with regular expressions, you now have two problems". `fmt.Sscanf()` , `strings.Split()` and `strings.Fields()` can go a long way.
 5. Seeing the word 'infinite' in the description means you should be using maps, not a fixed size grid.
 6. A lot of stumbles and bad starts happen because I don't fully understand the puzzle descriptions, or think I can see ambiguities.
 When this happens, it's often helpful to work out a solution by hand in a text editor.
 At first, I laughed when I saw someone doing AoC in vim, but now I understand that completely.
+7. Visualisation can be key; in a lot of puzzles being able to see the data/solution as it progresses can be very helpful when tracking down unexpected behaviour.
+2018 day 17 (the one where water cascades down from a spring) is a key example.

 ## Observations on language